 In the early 1970s, President Richard Nixon’s Watergate disaster did more than just shock the American people and inspire a suffix for scandal — it also provided storytelling fodder for decades to come.

-Alan J. Pakula’s All the President’s Men first hit theaters 40 years ago this month.
-It is widely remembered as one of the best films about journalism ever made (its name was frequently invoked in discussions of this year’s journo-centric Best Picture winner, Spotlight) and was among the first to portray the Watergate scandal, which took place just a few years before.
+Alan J. Pakula’s All the President’s Men first hit theaters 40 years ago in 2016.
+It is widely remembered as one of the best films about journalism ever made (its name was frequently invoked in discussions of 2016’s journo-centric Best Picture winner, Spotlight) and was among the first to portray the Watergate scandal, which took place just a few years before.

 WANT MORE EW?
 Subscribe now to keep up with the latest in movies, television and music.